The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 Summit to Sea offers a discount for all military, first responders, and police.
 We do not have the discounted prices posted on our website, so please email quotes@rehabmart.com to obtain this discount!
 Please note that applicable ID verification will be required.

-Newtowne has a few specific models of chambers that have special discounts for all military, fire, police, EMT, and their families.
+Newtowne has a few specific models of chambers that have special discounts for all military, fire, police, EMTs, and their families.
 The prices are already on our website, and you can checkout without any assistance.
 Once you place your order, please note that applicable ID verification will be required.

 Best Hyperbaric Chamber for Military: Dive Vertical Chamber with Military Discount